Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

-The room was packed with head chefs, hot talent, industry legends and a whole lot of people who truly love dining out in Sydney.
-Everyone was there to see who would take home the award for Best Casual Dining, Chef of the Year, and Restaurant of the Year.
-They were curious as to the winners of the Cheap Eat, Drinks Service, Fine Dining and Café category.
-And thanks to a hospitality scene that has the kind of momentum you expect from a bullet train, we had to add a new category for Best New Restaurant just to fit in all the amazing venues that have opened their doors in the last 12 months.
+The room was packed with head chefs, hot talent, industry legends, and a whole lot of people who truly love dining out in Sydney.
+Comedian Gen Fricker was the captain of this party boat, and the one everyone was looking to to reveal who would take home the award for Best Casual Dining, Chef of the Year, and Restaurant of the Year.
+They were curious as to the winners of the Cheap Eat, Fine Dining and Café category.
+And thanks to a hospitality scene that has the kind of momentum you expect from a bullet train, there was an award for the Best New Restaurant to have opened their doors in the last 12 months.

 Plus there is always the will of the public, who this year voted for all the heady, spicy glory coming out of the Ho Jiak kitchens in Haymarket. to take home the coveted People’s Choice Award.
 The crowd went double wild for chef Josh Niland who took home Chef of the Year and whose restaurant, Saint Peter was crowned Time Out’s Restaurant of the Year for 2018.

 And as for who to watch next, the Hot Talent winner was Firedoor's Ahana Dutt.
 Edition Coffee Roasters' second outing in Chinatown took out the Best Café award, and because Rosebery just keeps getting better and tastier, Banh Xeo Bar won the gong for Best Cheap Eat.